-During these unprecedented times, it is especially important to provide support and encouragement to our residents whether that be in the form of a shoulder to cry on, an ear to listen, a late-night ice cream delivery, or tacos on Wednesday just because.
+During these unprecedented times, it is especially important to provide support and encouragement to our residents whether that be in the form of a shoulder to cry on, an ear to listen, a late-night ice cream delivery, or tacos just because.
 We are family, and that is what truly makes this program so special.
 Please browse our website and feel free to contact us with any questions!

 Our mission is to train competent and compassionate physicians capable of independently providing empathic care for all patients from birth until death in an atmosphere optimized for learning and innovating.
 We seek to train physicians from diverse backgrounds to become leaders and agents of change in whatever setting they choose for their career.
 Faculty are actively involved as teachers, role model clinicians, scholars, advisers and mentors who are committed to helping trainees identify the niches of medicine in which they will be most successful and satisfied.

 - To train competent and compassionate physicians that are capable of independently providing empathic care for all patients from birth until death.

 - To train physicians in a caring and collegial environment who are capable of succeeding in multiple career paths including primary care or a subspecialty in medicine or pediatrics.

 Welcome to the LSU Health Med-Peds program website!
 We are thrilled to have the opportunity to share some information about our program!